myclabs/ACL/README.md

   - joins with only 1 extra table
 - authorization cascading/inheritance
 - authorizations are rebuildable: you can change what an "ArticleEditor" can do afterwards and just rebuild the ACL
+- supports your custom actions on top of standard actions like "view", "edit", "delete", …

 ### Limitations